This is the multi-page printable view of this section. Click here to print.

 • The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance

-A Kubernetes object is a "record of intent"--once you create the object, the Kubernetes system will constantly work to ensure that object exists.
+A Kubernetes object is a "record of intent"--once you create the object, the Kubernetes system will constantly work to ensure that the object exists.
 By creating an object, you're effectively telling the Kubernetes system what you want your cluster's workload to look like; this is your cluster's desired state.

 To work with Kubernetes objects—whether to create, modify, or delete them—you'll need to use the Kubernetes API.
 When you use the kubectl command-line interface, for example, the CLI makes the necessary Kubernetes API calls for you.
 You can also use the Kubernetes API directly in your own programs using one of the Client Libraries.